-MAPPING AND PROJECTING THE SOLARPUNK & SOLIDARITY ECONOMY MOVEMENTS
+MAPPING SOLARPUNK AND THE SOLIDARITY ECONOMY

-A DEEP DIVE INTO THE CONTEMPORARY UTOPIAN FRINGE
+THE CONTEMPORARY UTOPIAN FRINGE

 In the summer of 2014, Delta_Ark and Biome Arts co-organized a large scale collaborative project: a two-week symposium on ecology, technology and autonomy that culminated in the construction of a networked, semi-autonomous structure in the woods of Delhi, New York.
 This structure served as a performance space, international activist meeting hall, gallery and platform for other artworks.
 Eleven artists participated, Sally Bozzuto, David Kim, Chihao Yo, Adam Frezza, Terri Chiao, Gene Kogan, Jonathan Sims, Brian House, Isabelle Fortier, and Anne Goldenberg.
 The artists gathered for two weeks to do collective research and mapping of both (a.) the solarpunk science fiction movement, a movement that renders a utopian future with local ecological control, cooperative ownership and decentralized governance and (b.) the solidarity economy, a political and economic movement that seeks to actualize these ends.